clairenguyen23/simplydk.github.io/pages/pages-root-folder/index.md

   title: "Store"
   url: '/store/'
   image: widget3.png
   text: "See anything you like from my tutorials?
-You can purchase some of them, specially handmade by me.
+You can purchase some of my items here, specially handmade by me.
         See some things in my store that I haven't made a tutorial for?
 Feel free to request tutorials and I might just hop on it!"

-widget4:
-  title: "Tutorials"
-  url: '/tutorials/'
-  image: widget1.png
-  text: "Wanna know how to make things my way?
-Here's where you can try any or all of them out."
-widget5:
-  title: "Blog"
-  url: '/blog/'
-  image: widget2.png
-  text: "I've got a lot of things on my mind.
-If you wanna hear my thoughts, you can read them here."
 #
 # Use the call for action to show a button on the frontpage
 #